TRISTAN-ORF/transcript_transformer/README.md

 </div>

-`transcript_transformer`  is constructed in concordance with the creation of TIS Transformer, ([paper](https://www.biorxiv.org/content/10.1101/2021.11.18.468957v1), [repository](https://github.com/jdcla/TIS_transformer)) and Riboformer (to be released). `transcript_transformer` makes use of the [Performer](https://arxiv.org/abs/2009.14794) architecture to allow for the annotations and processing of transcripts at single nucleotide resolution.
+`transcript_transformer`  is constructed in concordance with the creation of TIS Transformer, ([paper](https://www.biorxiv.org/content/10.1101/2021.11.18.468957v2), [repository](https://github.com/jdcla/TIS_transformer)) and RIBO-former (to be released). `transcript_transformer` makes use of the [Performer](https://arxiv.org/abs/2009.14794) architecture to allow for the annotations and processing of transcripts at single nucleotide resolution.
 The package makes use of `h5py` for data loading and `pytorch-lightning` as a high-level interface for training and evaluation for deep learning models. `transcript_transformer` is designed to allow a high degree of modularity, but has not been tested for every combination of arguments, and can therefore return errors.

-## Installation
+## 🔗 Installation
 `pytorch` needs to be separately [installed by the user](https://pytorch.org/get-started/locally/).

 Next, the package can be installed running